nuvla/documentation/README.md

 The Nuvla platform allows you to manage your container-based applications on multiple infrastructures, including those on the edge.

-This repository contains the core documentation for the platform.
+This repository contains the core documentation for the software.
-The [Nuvla Software Documentation Website](https://docs.nuvla.io) is deployed as GitHub pages website.
+The resulting [Nuvla Software Documentation Website](https://docs.nuvla.io) is deployed as GitHub pages website.

 The code for the platform can be found in the other repositories within the [Nuvla](https://github.com/nuvla) and [NuvlaBox](https://github.com/nuvlabox) organizations on GitHub.